Noonan Syndrome

 Associated Conditions

-• Congenital heart disease, particularly pulmonary valve stenosis, hypertrophic cardiomyopathy and ASD
+• Congenital heart disease (e.g., pulmonary valve stenosis and hypertrophic cardiomyopathy)

-• Cryptorchidism (undescended testes) can lead to infertility.
-Fertility is normal in women.
+• Cryptorchidism (undescended testes), which can lead to male infertility

 • Bleeding disorders